Hacienda La Esmeralda

 As with wine, some coffees are clean and crisp, with little aftertaste.
 Others have a rich long finish.
 Bardem, one of my favorite Taiwan-grown coffee beans (from Yunlin County), has a strongly bitter taste that resolves into a sweet aftertaste.
 It’s one of my favorite Taiwan coffees because of those characteristics.

 How each batch of beans is roasted and the freshness of the green beans used has a marked effect on the resulting flavor.
-It's important to find a roaster that respects the ideal flavor profiles of each bean and works to bring out these qualities.
+It’s important to find a roaster that respects the perfect flavor profiles of each bean and works to bring out these qualities.

 Happy cupping!